divao-io/docs/README.md

 ## Getting started

-### Implementing Divao SSO to your web app
+### How to add Divao Passwordless to your web app

-There are three main steps to implement Divao SSO into your web app.
+With these four simple steps you can add Divao Passwordless to your web app.

 #### 1. Include JavaScript